Primary Contacts at AALL

 After the Annual Meeting

-You are the coordinator of a selected program or workshop at the American Association of Law Libraries 106th Annual Meeting and Conference in Seattle, Washington, July 13-16, 2013.
+You are the coordinator of a selected program or workshop at the American Association of Law Libraries 108th Annual Meeting and Conference in Philadelphia, Pennsylvania, July 18-21, 2015.
 A well-designed proposal that survived tough competition means a great deal has already been accomplished.
 Now the real work begins!

 This Coordinator's Handbook was prepared to assist you.
 Here you'll find information that will ensure a successful educational program and provide a positive experience for you, your speakers, and your program's attendees.
 It will be updated throughout the year as more resources become available.